hdelva/fosite/thesis/report.md

 # Fosite

-Named after the Frisian god Fosite and foresight, Fosite is the name of the abstract interpreter developed for this thesis.
+A play on words based on foresight and the Frisian god Foseti, Fosite is the name of the abstract interpreter developed for this dissertation.
 A relatively unknown god, Fosite is the god of reconciliation, justice, and mediation.
-These are also qualities that a static analyser should aim to have to gain a user's trust @coverity.
+These are precisely the qualities that a static analyser should have to gain a user's trust @coverity.

 ## Area of Application

 Unlike most existing tools, Fosite's focus is analysing small student submissions.
-This has both advantages and disadvantages.
+This comes with both advantages and disadvantages.
 The biggest advantage is that we're free to explore precise but inefficient methods.
-Not entirely free however, since feedback should be fast ($< 1s$) because a lot of students will send a lot of submissions at the same time.
+Not entirely free however, feedback should still be fast.
 Imagine being a stressed out student, working on your final exam and every submission takes a minute to run because submissions come in faster than they get processed.
-It would also be nice if the tool has little runtime dependencies, since by the Dodona design it'll have to run in Docker containers.
-These two requirements make the Rust programming language a good fit, since it generates fast native code without the unexpected problems C and C++ might induce.

-Perhaps the most requirement of all, any warnings have to be as detailed as possible.
-More details should make the errors more convincing and will be met with less resistance from the user @coverity.
-This is important when dealing with new programmers; simply pointing out bad style is not enough if that person does not know how to fix it themselves.
+The most important requirement of all is that all warnings have to be as helpful as possible.
+Providing the right details should make the errors more convincing and will be met with less resistance from the user @coverity.
+This is important when dealing with new programmers; simply pointing out bad style is not enough if the user does not know how to fix it.
 Fosite uses a data-flow analysis to pinpoint the source of problems and uses that information to inform the user.

 The analysis should work as close as possible to the submitted code and at the very least maintain a one-to-one relationship to it.
 This is important because the end goal is automated refactoring, which becomes hard when the input becomes mangled beyond recognition.

 ## Approach

-As a first step towards automated refactoring, Fosite is an abstract interpreter with the intention of doing a data-flow analysis.
-This by itself isn't entirely new; PyPy uses a similar principle to power their optimizations @pypy.
-PyPy's solution is intraprocedural though which isn't ideal.
+The initial goal was developing a tool that recognizes error prone patterns in a more thorough way than linters, based on techniques used in compilers.
+The SSA form is a good starting point for many optimizations, and should also be useful for automated refactoring as well.
+The PyPy interpreter for Python constructs this form using an abstract interpreter @pypy, although their solution is intraprocedural.
 Others have successfully used abstract interpreters to perform a may-alias analysis on Python with the goal of optimization @interpret.
-Fosite is based on their conclusions and results but is ultimately made for a different cause, i.e. detailed static analysis.
+Fosite is based on their conclusions and results but is ultimately made for a different cause, i.e. detailed static analysis and automated refactoring.

 The result isn't exactly an SSA form.
-The Memory SSA approach by the GCC and LLVM isn't an option since that relies on a low-level representation.
-That's a luxury we don't have, we need to stay close to the original source code.
-Regular SSA is of course an option since PyPy does it @pypy, but is limited to intraprocedural analysis.
+The Memory SSA approach by the GCC and LLVM is a bad fit since it relies on a low-level representation, which is a luxury we don't have as we need to stay close to the original source code.
+Regular SSA is of course an option since PyPy does it @pypy, but is less precise than we'd like.

-Fosite generates _use-def_ information instead.
+Fosite emits more general _use-def_ information instead.
 A _use_ refers to any data dependency, such as resolving a variable name or retrieving an element from a collection.
-A _def_ is the inverse such as assigning something to a variable name or inserting an element into a collection.
+A _def_ is the opposite such as assigning something to a variable name or inserting an element into a collection.
 Within Fosite, a _use_ and a _def_ are respectively called a dependency and a change.
 As with SSA, incremental numbering can be applied to subsequent changes.
 The main difference with regular SSA is that this requires a separate data structure.
-This allows a single expression or statement to have multiple changes.
+This allows a single expression or statement to cause multiple changes.
-For example, a conditional statement's dependencies and changes are the sum of its branches'.
 A conditional statement is exactly that -- a statement, and it can be useful during refactoring to treat it as a single atomic thing.
-Another useful consequence of this is that a function call can induce multiple changes, for each of its call clobbered arguments.
+Its dependencies and changes are the sum of its branches's.
+In other words, the external data structure allows for a more hierarchical analysis.
+Another useful consequence is that a function call can cause multiple changes, for each of its call clobbered arguments.

 To achieve the same level of precision as Memory SSA, Fosite uses two kinds of changes and dependencies.
-For starters, there's the usual identifier dependency, which is useful for to model reachability of data.
+For starters, there's the usual identifier dependency, which is used to model reachability of data.
 Consider code sample \ref{smp:dep} in which `x` gets defined twice.
 In between assignments the first value of `x` gets used to call in a call to `print`.
+The `print` must come before the second assignment to `x`, as the intended data is no longer reachable after the assignment.
-This gets modeled using an identifier dependency.
-Another sort of dependency is the object dependency, which is useful to model an internal state dependency.
+Another sort of dependency is the object dependency, which is used to model a state dependency.
 The second assignment to `x` assigns a list to it, which gets printed as well.
 Before printing however an element gets appended to it.
 Appending an element to a list doesn't change anything about the identifier and thus can't be modeled in the same way.
 In other words, the final call to `print` has a dependency to both the `x` identifier and to whichever object `x` points to at the same time -- and both dependencies serve their own purpose.

 \begin{code}
   \begin{tcblisting}{listing only,